zalando/pg_view/README.md

     host=192.168.1.0
     port=5433

-The application will try to connect to both testdb and testdb2 using port 5435 upon reading this file, while testdb3 will be reached using port 5433.
+The application will try to connect to both testdb and testdb2 clusters using port 5435 (database postgres) upon reading this file, while testdb3 will be reached using port 5433.

 Finally, if the auto-detection code works for you, it's possible to select only a single database by specifying the database instance name (in most cases mathes the last component of $PGDATA) with `-i` command-line option.
 If there are more thana single instance with the same name - you can additionally specify the required PG version with `-V`.